hyryel/com.unity.multiplayer.docs/docs/basics/race-conditions.md

 :::

-Ownership race conditions can occur when two players (clients) want to take ownership of the same NetworkObject at the same time.
+Ownership race conditions can occur when two Players (clients) want to take ownership of the same NetworkObject at the same time.
 The following diagram illustrates a typical race condition where two clients (A and B) want to take ownership of an object (the star owned by Client-C) simultaneously.

 ![Race condition](/img/race-condition.jpg)